FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/billingperiodend.md

 # Billing Period End

-Billing period represents the time window for which an organization has or will receive an invoice for.
+[*Billing period*](#glossary:billing-period) represents the time window for which an organization has or will receive an invoice for.
 The time window is inclusive of the start date and exclusive of the end date.

-Billing Period End represents the end date and time of the billing period.
+Billing Period End represents the end date and time of the *billing period*.

 The BillingPeriodEnd column MUST be present in the billing data.
 This column MUST be of type Date/Time and MUST NOT contain null values.
 BillingPeriodEnd column MUST conform to [FOCUS Date/Time Format](#date/timeformat).
-The sum of the Billed Cost metric for rows in a given billing period MUST match the sum of the invoices received for that billing period for a billing account.
+The sum of the [Billed Cost](#billedcost) metric for rows in a given *billing period* MUST match the sum of the invoices received for that *billing period* for a billing account.

 ## Column ID